liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### 5. UI Component Labels

-Labels for any UI component should follow the *Title* text style.
+Use titles to label UI components.
 Labels are defined in a JSP as *label=""*.

 **Example:**